DeveloperDunne/Little-Rascal-Recipes/README.md

 ### Frameworks & Libraries Used

-* Bootstrap: Was used to style the website, add responsiveness and interactivity.
+* Bootstrap: This was used to style the website, and add responsiveness and interactivity.

 * Git: Was used for version control to commit to Git and push to GitHub.